clevyr/backpack-page-builder/readme.md

 - config.php - Holds the configuration for the page sections
 - index.blade.php - Is the view of the page

+_Note - Pages sections will not sync if there is not a `.blade` file inside the sections directory and a config property inside the config.php_

 #### Sections

 The `sections` folder holds the `.blade` files that correspond to the section key in the `config.php`